bradfield-csi-2/andrewz-csi/system-design/yt-dislikes/design.md

 - Since we can't really know the like count with just our user information, we might as well give up on total accuracy from the start
 - Store just the count of likes and dislikes from our users on a video
 - Try to make it as correct and efficient as possible
-- User ratio of user likes to real likes to estimate true dislikes
+- Use ratio of user likes to real likes to estimate true dislikes
 - Since we are only keeping a count, we can probably store just a few bytes for each video id.